bogadrian/gatsby-final/src/posts/aprile-2021/this/this.md

 No matter myFunction is called in a method of obj called someFunction, its owner is still the window!

+<p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>And here we go with the most confusing part of the keyword "this".</em></p>

+<p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>The most of the developers have the tendency to look at the surrandings of where the function is called, especially if it is called inside some fancy nested scope!</em></p>

+<p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>Is simple to get confused!</em></p>

+<p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>You may think that, if the function is called inside some fancy nested scope, the "this" keyword arrives from those surrandings!</em></p>

+<p style="color: #fff; background-color: #240048; padding: 0.5rem 1rem 0.5rem 1rem; -webkit-box-decoration-clone: clone; box-decoration-clone: clone" class="padded-multiline"><em>Absolutely false!</em></p>

-The owner of someFunction is obj, so the scope where myFunction is called and its execution context gets the “this” keyword of obj!
+In our exemple, the owner of someFunction is obj, so the scope where myFunction is called and its execution context gets the “this” keyword of obj!
 But not myFunction itself!

     function myFunction() {
         console.log(this); // window